-NAME Carol Melhem-Moufarrej E-MAIL cmoufarrej@aud.edu PHONE 04/3183443 OFFICE C319 Office Hours By Appointment
+NAME E-MAIL eayoub@aud.edu PHONE 04/3183 544 OFFICE C333 Office Hours By Appointment

 A carefully supervised internship with a media organization approved by the faculty supervisor.
 Students are required to submit a detailed ongoing journal and a final report as defined by the faculty supervisor.